-Jordan Elias, a partner at Girard Gibbs LLP, represents consumers and investors injured by corporate violations.
+Jordan Elias, a partner at Girard Sharp LLP, represents consumers and investors injured by corporate violations.
 He has pursued civil claims against pharmaceutical companies, oil and tobacco companies, and the nation’s largest banks.

 Jordan received a California Lawyer Attorney of the Year (CLAY) award in 2016.
-A former Chief Arbitrator for the San Francisco Bar Association’s attorney-client fee disputes program, Jordan now serves on the program’s Executive Committee.
+A former Chief Arbitrator for the San Francisco Bar Association’s attorney-client fee disputes program, Jordan now serves as the program’s Vice-Chair.

 Jordan was awarded the Field Prize in the humanities at Yale, where he was also an all-Ivy League sprinter.
 After graduating from Stanford Law School, he clerked for the late Judge Cynthia Holcomb Hall of the U.S. Court of Appeals for the Ninth Circuit.